shadopawn/admin-portal/Documentation/User.md

 <img src="images/UnityCallVideo.png" width="600">

 - After selecting a lesson, watch the call video.
+- Double click ">>" to skip to the next lesson.
 - When prompted, double click on the correct call from the 3 options at the bottom.
 <img src="images/UnityCorrectCall.png" width="600">